utailab/webapp-arch/README.md

 among the programs that understand this protocol.
 The exact mechanism of the HTTP protocol is a bit complicated but a high-level view is as follows:

+Before we explain the HTTP protocol, we should understand what a protocol is.
+A protocol is a set of conventions that we use to convey our intentions.
+For instance, the protocol that we use to make these information known to you, is English but the protocol we use to communicate with, e.g. Iranians is Persian.
+The protocol we use to instruct the computer is the CPU opcodes of it (all programming languages instruction are eventually translated to CPU opcodes).
+One of the protocols used among the computers to communicate in a network, is HTTP (HTTP itself depends on some lower level protocols namely TCP and IP to function).

+Now that we have a fair understanding of what a protocol is, let's see how the HTTP protocol works.
+HTTP works in a *client-server* manner.
+There is always a computer that initiates an *HTTP request* called the client and another computer that receives that HTTP request and responds to it with an *HTTP response* which is called the server.
+HTTP requests come in seven forms but currently we're only interested in two of them, *GET* and *POST*.
+When an HTTP request is of the form GET, it's requesting some content from the server to **get**.
+The server responds that request by sending the requested content to the client.
+This is informally known as *downloading*.
+However, when the request is of the form POST, the client is sending or **posting** some content to the server.
+When the server receives the content from the client it responds with message indicating that it successfully received the content.

+Life would be easier if there were no errors.
+However, there is always a chance of some kind of errors in every action, and HTTP is no exception.
+What if the content we're requesting isn't available?
+What if the server's storage space is full and cannot accept anymore content?
+To solve this problem the server sends a *status code* to the client.
+You may have encountered the infamous *404* status code when you request some web page that does not exist.
+This how the web server informs the client of an error.

+Every GET HTTP request, asks for a content.
+The content could be a web page, a movie, a song and etc. The way that client requests the desired content is very simple.
+The client starts its HTTP request with a line containing a line like `GET /index.html HTTP/1.1`.
+This can be translated like this: I want to **get** the index.html web page which is located at `/`.
+The `/`part is the address of the content.
+So if were to request `bar.html` located at a directory such as `foo`, it the address would be something like `/foo/bar.html`.
+You can see the similarity between that address and the way your files are stored in a UNIX (Linux) file system, and this is not a coincidence.
+The HTTP protocol was invented on UNIX machines after all.

 ## HTML

 Hyper Text Markup Language or *HTML* is not really a programming language but a